 Karolina Radenković (AT)

-We never know what will happen in the next moment and which possibilities will either open or close to us.
+We never know what the future has in store happen nor which possibilities will either open or close to us in the next minute.
 Communication with spirits and souls is a part of daily life in Taiwan, where the artist was invited for a residency.
 "Bwa Bwei" are moon shaped wooden blocks that serve as a medium in prayer to connect to the world of the deceased.
-In Untitled (Moon Blocks) (2016), Walkowiak uses the technique of 3D printing to make the moon-shaped wooden blocks appear to float and transition into another dimension.
-The ceramic object Wedge of Worship (2016) is a slightly modified replica of Duchamp's famous erotic work Wedge of Chastity (1964) and can be seen as an object of worship - dedicated to the artist's life and work.
-Walkowiak transformed Duchamp's sculpture into an incense holder of the kind found in temples and shrine tombs in Asia.
+In Untitled (Moon Blocks) (2016), Walkowiak uses 3D-printing to make the moon-shaped wooden blocks appear to float and transit into another dimension.
+The ceramic object Wedge of Worship (2016) is a slightly modified replica of Duchamp's famous erotic work, Wedge of Chastity (1964), and can be seen as an object of worship - dedicated to the artist's life and work.
+Walkowiak transformed Duchamp's sculpture into an incense holder of the kind found in temples and shrines in Asia.

-The works shown embark on a search for past(s) that have not (yet) arrived in the present and can thus intervene in the present.
-The principle of repetition as an artistic means serves here as a fruitful tool for the generation of contexts and awareness - a guide to an experience - which expands in space and time and is thereby in constant renewal.
-This context is not necessarily a local one, but rather of a cognitive nature that guides the initiated recipient and rehashes a method to parallel strands of perception.
+The works shown embark on a search for past(s) that have not (yet) reached the present and can thus still influence it.
+The principle of repetition as an artistic means serves here as an efficient tool to generate contexts and awareness - a guide to an experience - that expand in space and time and are thereby in constant renewal.
+The context is not necessarily a local one but rather one of a cognitive nature that guides the initiated recipient and rehashes a method to parallel strands of perception.

 Text: Karolina Radenković, Fünfzigzwanzig, Salzburg 2018

 Photos: (c) Fünfzigzwanzig / Studio Kay Walkowiak